 Hand Massage called the M-Technique

 In my practice, I offer Reiki and Aromatherapy, both are very soothing techniques, yet none of them require touching the client/patient.
-I was hesitant to train in the classical form of massage, because it was never a strength of mine.
-Today I finally discovered a suitable alternative – the ‘M’ Technique!
+Another way to connect with my clients is this gentle form of massage – the ‘M’ Technique!
 This is a gentle form of hand massage (foot or full body versions exist too) created by Jane Buckle, PhD nurse.
 I wrote about her in my previous blog post related to Aromatherapy & Pain Management.

 With this article, I wanted to share with you all the amazing clinical research done about its effectiveness!

 Montagu (1986) wrote that when people were deprived from physical touch they suffered the so-called “skin hunger” (as cited in Buckle, 2015).
 ‘M’ Technique is especially suitable for patients in hospitals, the elderly in senior’s residencies, terminally ill or dying patients in hospices, premature babies and young infants, pregnant women… everyone who is fragile and for whom the traditional massage is not recommended.
 I work in this field – with hospital patients and elderly residents, and this research is very inspiring for me!

 “The ‘M’ Technique is a registered method of gentle, structured touch suitable for the very fragile, actively dying or stressed individuals.
 Anyone can learn the ‘M’ Technique.”
 (Buckle, 2015, p.
 117).
 The technique has been also called “physical hypnotherapy”.
 M stands for “manual”, but this technique is also known as “Magic” and “Mesmerizing” (Buckle, 2015).